VivekGoswami017/PYTHON_TASK_TOPS/README.md

 **Task 4
-Create a Python script file called hello_app.py. print("Hello from .py file!")
+Create a Python script file called hello_app.py (not a notebook) that prints 'Hello from .py file!' when run from the terminal.<br><br><em><strong>Hint:</strong> Use a text editor like VS Code or Notepad to create the file, then run it using the command: python hello_app.py

 Screenshot: